EudyContreras/NodeJS-Server-API-Template/README.md

 * `npm run start:dev` Runs the development unminified version of the applicatipn.
 * `npm run start:prod` Runs the distribution minified version of the applicatipn.

+## Debug project

+The scripts specified here are used for debugging purpose.
+Running this scripsts will run the code in with hot-reload modes.
+For the server nodemon is used and for the client dev-sever is used using HMR and react-fast-refresh

+* `npm run debug:server:hot` Runs the server using nodemon.
+In order for this to work module must be set to commonjs inside tsconfig.json